jbsimple/simple-patches/readme.md

 - On all pages; Added new button to quickly clock out and record time at the same time.
   - The activity name mirrors the clock task.
   - Field to input notes.
+  - Hijacks existing modal layout for data entry (with animations).
 - On all pages; CSS additions to header and clock buttons to handle the additional buttons.